notherealmarco/WASAPhoto/README.md

 *Keep in touch with your friends by sharing photos of special moments, thanks to WASAPhoto!*

-*You canupload your photos directly from your PC, and they will be visible to everyone following you.*
+*You can upload your photos directly from your PC, and they will be visible to everyone following you.*

 (Live demo: [https://wasaphoto.marcorealacci.me](https://wasaphoto.marcorealacci.me))